radanskoric/radanskoric.github.io/_posts/2023-11-07-should-i-add-typing-to-my-ruby-project.markdown

 And that is why it is safe to conclude that whether you would benefit from adopting gradual typing in your Ruby project is going to depend on a number of factors, i.e. you should do a **cost** vs **benefit** analysis for your particular project with considerations of [**alternative solutions**](/articles/preventing-bugs-in-ruby-tools-of-the-trade).

-If you are enjoying my work, consider subscribing to not miss future articles:
+If you are finding this useful, consider subscribing to not miss future articles and to get my [printable Turbo 8 cheat-sheet](/cheatsheet):
-<script async data-uid="a747d9cf0d" src="https://thoughtful-producer-2834.ck.page/a747d9cf0d/index.js"></script>
+<script async data-uid="c481ada422" src="https://thoughtful-producer-2834.ck.page/c481ada422/index.js"></script>

 ## Evaluation {#evaluation}